Categories

 Kodogu with the theme “dragon”

 As for kodogu, members gathered top pieces from their collections.
-For example, two tsuba by Sadamori Teikan were presented.
-An iron tanto tsuba with a dragon climbing Mount Fuji, with Sadamori’s full signature and the location where it was made.
+For example, two tsuba by Sadamoto Teikan were presented.
+An iron tanto tsuba with a dragon climbing Mount Fuji, with Sadamoto’s full signature and the location where it was made.
 Next to it, a shakudo tsuba of exceptional quality was displayed, a juyo piece.
 Also on display were a few other pieces, in my opinion some of which will also receive juyo certificates in the future.

 Tsuba by Seiryoken Katsuhira (Mito 1804-1886)